What is Medicaid?

 Seniors and younger adults with disabilities who may not qualify for full Medicaid may still be able to enroll in the Medicare Savings Programs.
 There are two major advantages to doing so:

 - Saving money on Medicare costs.
-Most people pay $104.90 each month in Medicare Part B premiums.
-Enrollment in MSPs puts an extra $1,258 back into the wallets of seniors/adults with disabilities each year.
+Three of the four MSPs cover the Medicare Part B premium, which in 2020 is $144.60 a month for individuals who receive help with their premiums .
+Enrollment in MSPs puts over $1,700 back into the wallets of seniors/adults with disabilities each year.

 I’m a benefits counselor helping seniors apply for Medicare Savings Programs.
 Where can I get more information?